leaball/leaball/README.md

 ## 👋 Hi, I'm Yi!
 🚀 **Aspiring Business Analyst | Bridging Business & Technology**

-I come from a background in **the cultural industry**, with 10+ years of experience in musical production, theatre management, and arts administration**.
+I come from a background in **the cultural industry**, with 10+ years of experience in musical production, theatre management, and arts administration.
 Throughout my career, I have been involved in **global operations and team leadership**, bringing large-scale productions to life and managing cross-functional teams.
 Now, I'm transitioning into **Business Analysis and data-driven decision-making**, currently have just completed my **Master of Business Information Systems (MBIS)** in New Zealand.

 ### 🌱 What I'm Working On
 🔹 Self-Learning **SQL, Python, and data visualisation**